esaruoho/paketti-manual/README.md

 - *"You are essentially writing... a completely new framework over the engine."*
 - *"I have no doubt that you are the most important person in the various Renoise Tools developers."*
 - *"You RULE.
 Thanks for being so responsive ... and for the massive amount of work into creating this.
 Really is like Renoise+++"*
+- *"Paketti is like a massive Swiss army knife in the world of Renoise tools."*
+-

 ## Where